General Holder Smooth Convergence Rates Follow From Specialized Rates Assuming Growth Bounds: Rate Lifting Theorems

-for some function $K\colon\RR_{++}^{3}\rightarrow \RR$ capturing the rate of convergence. \end{itemize} \paragraph{On the Generality of (A1)-(A3).} Note that (A1) allows the computation of $x_{k+1}$ to depend on the function and subgradient values at $x_{k+1}$.
+\end{itemize} \paragraph{On the Generality of (A1)-(A3).} Note that (A1) allows the computation of $x_{k+1}$ to depend on the function and subgradient values at $x_{k+1}$.
 Hence the proximal point method is included in our model since it is equivalent to $x_{k+1} = x_{k} - \rho_kg_{k+1},\text{ where }g_{k+1}\in\partial f(x_{k+1})$.
-We remark that (A2) holds for all of the previously mentioned algorithms under proper selection of their stepsize parameters.
+We remark that (A2) holds for all of the previously mentioned algorithms under reasonable selection of their stepsize parameters.
 In fact, many common first-order methods are nonexpansive, giving $D=\|x_0-x_*\|$.
-Lastly, note that the convergence bound $K(f(x_0)-f(x_*),\epsilon,\alpha)$ in (A3) can depend on $L,\eta,p$ even though our notation does not enumerate this.
+Alternatively, if the constraint set $Q$ is compact, (A2) trivially holds.
+Lastly, note that the convergence bound $K(f(x_0)-f_*,\epsilon,\alpha)$ in (A3) can depend on $L,\eta,p$ even though our notation does not enumerate this.
 If one wants to make no continuity or smoothness assumptions about $f$, $(L,\eta)$ can be set as $(\infty,0)$ (the proximal point method is one such example as it converges independent of such structure).

-The following pair of convergence rate lifting theorems show that these assumptions suffice to give general convergence guarantees without H\"older growth and guarantees for H\"older growth with any exponent $q>p$. \begin{theorem} Consider any method $\mathtt{fom}$ satisfying (A1)-(A3) and any $(L, \eta)$-H\"older smooth function $f$.
-For any $\epsilon>0$, {\normalfont \texttt{fom}} will find $ f(x_k - \gamma_k g_k) - f(x_*) \leq \epsilon $ by iteration
+The following pair of convergence rate lifting theorems show that these assumptions suffice to give general convergence guarantees without H\"older growth and guarantees for H\"older growth with any exponent $q>p$.
+In terms of Table~\ref{tab:rates}, these show that each column implies the rates to its left. \begin{theorem} Consider any method $\mathtt{fom}$ satisfying (A1)-(A3) and any $(L, \eta)$-H\"older smooth function $f$.
+For any $\epsilon>0$, {\normalfont \texttt{fom}} will find $ f(x_k') - f_* \leq \epsilon $ by iteration